 Who can become a CPA in Hong Kong?

 Individuals can become a recognized and licensed certified public accountant when they follow a Qualification Programme, such as the one offered by the Hong Kong Institute of Certified Public Accountants.
 This is a comprehensive training that includes education and examination stages and members of the Institute gain international reignition.

 In order to become a registered CPA in Hong Kong, one needs to pass the practicing certificate examinations, which are mandatory for registration as a CPA.
 Those who complete the qualification programme offered by the Institute are exempt from the examinations, however, non-Hong Kong individuals who hold an accounting degree will need to follow through with the requirements for fulfilling the competency requirements.

-Our team of lawyers in Hong Kong can give you more details about the laws that are in place for foreign professionals who wish to practice their profession in Hong Kong or open a business here.
+Our team of experts specializing in setting up a company in Hong Kong can give you more details about the laws that are in place for foreign professionals who wish to practice their profession in Hong Kong or open a business here.

-What are the standards followed by an accountant?
+What are the standards followed by a Hong Kong accountant?